 Section 2: How and why compensation decisions are made

 At any level, compensation reflects an employee’s value to the business — market value of skills, individual contribution and business results.
-To be sure we appropriately assess the value of Senior Executives, IBM follows an evaluation process, described here in some detail:
+To be sure we appropriately assess the value of senior executives, IBM follows an evaluation process, described here in some detail:

 1. Making commitments

 2. Determining compensation for the chairman and the CEO — research, recommendations and review

-The chair of the Compensation Committee works directly with the Committee’s compensation consultant, Frederic W. Cook & Co.
-(Cook & Co.), to provide a decision-making framework for use by the Committee in determining incentive plan payouts and setting target compensation opportunities for the Chairman and CEO.
-This framework includes a self-assessment of performance against commitments in the year, both qualitative and quantitative, and also considers progress against strategic objectives, an analysis of IBM’s total performance over a multi-year period, a competitive benchmark analysis, and other relevant information.
+The chair of the Compensation Committee works directly with the Committee’s compensation consultant, Frederic W. Cook & Co., Inc. (FW Cook), to provide a decision-making framework for use by the Committee in determining incentive plan payouts and setting target compensation opportunities for the Chairman and CEO.
+This framework considers the Chairman and CEO’s self-assessment of performance against commitments in the year, both qualitative and quantitative, and also considers progress against strategic objectives, an analysis of IBM’s total performance over a multi-year period, a competitive benchmark analysis, and other relevant information.
 The Committee considers all of this information in developing its recommendations, which are then presented to the independent members of the IBM Board of Directors for further review, discussion and final approval.

-3. Determining senior executive compensation
+3. Determining compensation for senior vice presidents

 Evaluation of Results by the Chairman and CEO

-Evaluation of Results by the Compensation Committee
+Evaluation of results by the compensation committee

 The Committee evaluates all of the factors considered by the Chairman and CEO and reviews compensation summaries that tally the dollar value of all compensation and related programs, including salary, annual incentive, long-term compensation, deferred compensation, retention payments and pension benefits.
 These summaries provide the Committee with an understanding of how their decisions affect other compensation elements and the impact that separation of employment or retirement will have.

 4. Ensuring competitive pay — approach to benchmarking

 IBM participates in several executive compensation surveys that provide general trend information and details on levels of salary, target annual incentives and long-term incentives, the relative mix of short- and long-term incentives, and mix of cash and stock-based pay.
 Given the battle for talent that exists in our industry, the benchmark companies that are used by the Compensation Committee to guide its decision making have included a broad range of key information technology companies, to help us identify trends in the industry.
 We also include companies outside our industry, with stature, size and complexity that approximate our own, in recognition of the fact that competition for senior management talent is not limited to our industry.
 The surveys and benchmark data are supplemented by input from the Compensation Committee’s outside consultant on factors such as recent market trends.
 The Committee reviews and approves this list annually.

-The Compensation Committee re-examined the benchmark group for 2014 and determined that companies which meet the following criteria should be included in the 2014 benchmark group:
+The Compensation Committee re-examined the benchmark group for 2016 and determined that companies which meet the following criteria should be included in the 2016 benchmark group:

 |2016 benchmark group|